masasam/dotfiles/README.md

   It is good because Arch linux unique problems are unlikely.

-- Arch linux is lightweghit because there is no extra thing.
+- Arch linux is lightweight because there is no extra thing.
 After installing Emacs Terminal chromium and launching an image htop

 ![top](https://raw.githubusercontent.com/masasam/image/image/top.png)